 Virginia criminal law issues probation for anyone convicted of a criminal offense.
 It is in your best interest not to violate the terms of your probation, not even for a split second, as you could face additional charges and jail time.
-The Virginia criminal defense attorneys at Randall Page, P.C. explain probation violations in today’s blog.
+The Virginia criminal defense attorneys at Randall, Page & Bruch, P.C. explain probation violations in today’s blog.

 For the most part, the conditions of probation in Virginia include the following:

 If you violate even just one condition set forth in your probation, you could face the following:

 When someone violates the terms of their probation in Virginia it is considered a crime under Virginia law.
 This means that you can be sent to jail, ordered to pay fines, have your probation extended, and much more.
 The most common probation violations our criminal defense team handles include the following: